MP 18: World War I

 The MP 18 was introduced during the final stages of World War I in 1918.
-Contrary to popular belief, there is no concrete evidence that the Bergmann MP 18/I reached the front lines in early 1918 or that submachine guns were employed by German Sturmtruppen during the Spring Offensive.

-The MP 18 was primarily fielded in the second half of 1918 as the war drew to a close.
+Contrary to popular belief, there is no concrete evidence that the MP 18/I reached the front lines in early 1918 or that submachine guns were employed by stormtroopers during the German spring offensive.
+Instead, the MP 18 was primarily fielded in the second half of 1918 as the war drew to a close.
 The first recorded unit to receive the MP 18/I was the 237th Infantry Brigade of the 119th Infantry Division, which consisted of the 46th and 58th Infantry Regiments, the 46th Reserve Infantry Regiment and the 119th Storm Division.
-The brigade received 216 MP 18/1 submachine guns for field trials in July 1918 – after the Spring Offensive ended.
+The brigade received 216 MP 18/1 submachine guns for field trials in July 1918, after the spring offensive ended.

-Shortly after reaching the front, the MP 18/I was used at the Battle of Amiens.
-Canadian troops from the 13th Battalion of the 5th Regiment Royal Highlanders of Canada were photographed with a captured MP 18/I on 11 August.
+Shortly after reaching the front, the MP 18/I was used by German troops at the Battle of Amiens.
+Canadian soldiers of 13th Battalion (Royal Highlanders of Canada), CEF were photographed with a captured MP 18/I on 11 August.
 The total number of MP 18/Is manufactured during the war, and the number accepted by the German army, remains controversial.

-Major-General Ernst von Wrisberg, the director of the Prussian War Ministry, wrote shortly after the end of the war that some 17,000 guns had been delivered by October 1918.
+Major-general Ernst von Wrisberg, the director of the Prussian War Ministry, wrote shortly after the end of the war that some 17,000 guns had been delivered by October 1918.
 This estimate is backed up by military acceptance stamps reaching into the 17,000 serial mark.
 Existing serial numbers bear greater numbers, into the 30,000 range.
 One estimate, based on the serial numbers of surviving guns, is about 35,000 made during 1918 and possibly 1919.
 The vast majority were not actually accepted into service and likely remained in the factory until a new demand was created in the interwar years.
 According to a French report made after the war, the Germans produced 50,000 units in 1918, but only 8,000–10,000 were delivered.

 The number that actually reached the front is probably lower.
 The best indicator is the serial number range of the examples captured by the Allies in the second half of 1918.
 All MP 18s that were captured were low serial numbers, typically in the hundreds, a reasonable estimate is that around 4,000 guns saw combat.
-The presence of an MP 18/I at the Sarsılmaz Museum in Düzce, Turkey, which is said to trace its provenance to the Turkish War of Independence, suggests the possibility that some MP 18s were supplied to the Ottomans at the end of the First World War.
+The presence of an MP 18/I at the Sarsılmaz Museum in Düzce, Turkey, which is said to trace its provenance to the Turkish War of Independence, suggests the possibility that some MP 18s were supplied to the Ottoman Empire at the end of the First World War.